s-anicic/Data-Analysis-Portfolio/README.md

-## About Me
+## Welcome
-Hi, my name is Sara.
+Hi, I'm Sara!
 I am a final-year Bachelor of Information Technology student majoring in Cloud Analytics and am passionate about transforming data into actionable insights.
+I currently work for the Department of Education as an Education Support Staff and have years of experience in working with stakeholders to support students in their secondary education.
+I hope you enjoy looking through my portfolio and welcome you to contact me on LinkedIn if there's anything you'd like to discuss.

 ### Skills & Technologies
 - SQL